neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 2 - Connect to Neo4j/README.md

 That should open the Neo4j Browser.

 The default database is called "Neo4j."
 We can leave that blank.
 For a username, enter "neo4j."
 For the password, use what we previously chose in the marketplace deployment.
-We'd suggested "foo123" as a password.
+We'd suggested "password" as a password.
 Click on "Connect" after entering that information.

 ![](images/01-neo4jbrowser.png)